Quick Answer: AI Agents for Sales

 For some teams, that means a lead research and account prep agent.
 For others, it means a CRM hygiene assistant, a sales chatbot, a proposal-support workflow, or an internal manager copilot.
 The right answer depends on your data quality, sales motion, compliance posture, and integration access.

 If you already know the sales workflow you want to automate, start with readiness and ROI.
 If the workflow is still unclear, shortlist the tasks where reps spend the most time and managers spend the most cleanup effort.
-That is usually where the first useful AI agent lives.
+The guide to AI workflow automation can help separate simple automation from agentic work before the first sprint starts.